jina-ai/jina/docs/concepts/executor/containerize.md

 ## Set Jina Executor CLI as entrypoint

-When a containerized Executor is run inside a Flow, Jina executes `docker run` with extra arguments under the hood.
+Jina executes `docker run` with extra arguments under the hood.
 This means that Jina assumes that whatever runs inside the container also runs like it would in a regular OS process.
 Therefore, ensure that the basic entrypoint of the image calls `jina executor` [CLI](../../api/jina_cli.rst) command.

 ```dockerfile
 ENTRYPOINT ["jina", "executor", "--uses", "config.yml"]